Astrebla pectinata

 Astrebla pectinata, commonly known as barley Mitchell grass, is a herb of the family Poaceae from the order Poales.

-Morphology and habitat
+Description

-Astrebla pectinata grows to 1 m (3.25 ft).
+Astrebla pectinata grows to 1 m.
 The flowers are pollinated by wind and are hermaphrodites, having both male and female organs.

+Distribution and habitat

 It mostly prefers moist soil and also can grow in partial shade.
 The species is considered to be the most balanced and economically important herbage in the semiarid areas of eastern Australia.
 It is a warm-season perennial grass.
+It is palatable to livestock even when it is dry.

+Ecology

 It is palatable to livestock even when it is dry.